erinmahon/Alchemy_CMS_Demo/README.md

 While Alchemy CMS has many powerful features, the overall accomplishment of the Gem is that it adds a user centric backend interface to rails web applications.

-Simple stated, it enables a web developer to create a custom website that can be maintained by a non-developer.
+Simply stated, it enables a web developer to create a custom website that can be maintained by a non-developer.
 The web developer is in full control of the website's features, markup and styling, and the end user actually manages the content of the site.

 <h2>Front-End</h2>